Housing investment to rise by a third to hit £17bn in 2020

 From the frontline - waterways supervisor Chris Waite

-We may never have a stable set of building safety standards, says MHCLG boss
+We may never have a stable set of building safety standards, says MHCLG director

 Scottish government agrees extra £25m for energy efficiency projects as Budget passes